farzadmf/COMP-376-Team_Delta/README.md

-# COMP-376-Team_Delta
-Final Project Game for the COMP 376 Course
+COMP 376 Team Delta
+===

+Repo for the amazing 2D platformer game ...